United World College Maastricht: Principal characteristics

 UWC Maastricht currently has approximately 900 students between the ages of 2 and 18.
 They originate from more than 100 countries.
 The UWC Maastricht community includes 200 international boarding students selected by a worldwide network of about 160 national committees based on personal merit and potential, irrespective of their religion, cultural, political or financial background.
 The students graduate with the International Baccalaureate diploma, a worldwide accepted university entrance qualification.
 The college has often attained the highest IB average score amongst IB schools in the Netherlands, with an average of 34 points in 2012.

 The school was created as a centre for all the national committee students from Belgium, Germany, and the Netherlands to be the prime example, being around 25 percent of the whole school population.
 Based on the wide experience of the United World Colleges and the International School Maastricht, the UWC Maastricht will act as a Center for Expertise for Community Services (Expertise Centrum voor Maatschappelijke Stages).
 This centre will be part of the new college campus and open not only to the UWC, but also to other national schools.
 The Dutch ministry of education expects the college to act as an example for other Dutch schools.

-UWC Maastricht is part of the larger international UWC family.
+UWC Maastricht is part of the United World Colleges movement.
+The Dutch King Willem-Alexander - himself a former UWC Student, having attended UWC Atlantic from 1983 to 1985 - serves as patron of the UWC Organization of the Netherlands; He opened the school in 2013.
 The President of the International Board, the governing board of the international movement, is Queen Noor of Jordan, while the honorary president of UWC was Nelson Mandela.
-The Dutch King Willem-Alexander is a former UWC Student and patron of the UWC Organization of the Netherlands.
-He opened the school in 2013.